tsoding/snitch/README.md

 - Snitch parses all of the consecutive lines with the same prefix as the body.
 - The body is reported as the Issue Description.

+### Urgency

+The urgency system was stolen from [fixmee](https://github.com/rolandwalker/fixmee#explanation) Emacs extension.
+The urgency of TODOs is indicated by repetitions of the final character of the keyword.
+For example, one might write TODOOOOOOOOO for an important issue.
+The `list` subcommand will sort the TODOs in the descending order by their urgency.

 ## Remote specification

 By default Snitch will automatically reference the `origin` remote as the defacto standard for most projects.

 However, you can specify which remote Snitch uses on a per repo basis.